Weekend Brunch Casserole

 If using bulk sausage, crumble and cook the sausage in a medium skillet over medium high heat until browned.
 Drain grease.

-• In a medium bowl, combine the large eggs, grated mozzarella cheese, whole milk, minced onion, dried parsley, kosher salt and freshly ground black pepper.
+• In a medium bowl, combine the large eggs, whole milk, minced onion, dried parsley, kosher salt, and freshly ground black pepper.
 Stir until well blended.
-Pour egg mixture over sausage.
+Pour egg mixture over the cheese and sausage.

-• Bake 20-24 minutes or until set.
+• Bake 25-30 minutes or until set in the center.
 Let stand 5 minutes before cutting into squares.

 • Serve hot with your favorite salsa.
 You may cover and refrigerate any leftovers.
 Serves 8.